Moving Overseas with Pets

 Prepare for the Move

-Alternatively, if your pet will be flying in the cargo, ensure that their crate has a comfortable bed with water and food.
-Also, it will be a good idea to attach a plastic bag to the crate, where you must write your pet’s name, contact details, and important documents.
+If your pet is traveling in the cargo instead, make sure their crate has a blanket with water and food.
+In addition, you can stick the plastic bag to the crate, on which you must write your pet’s name, contact information, and necessary documents.

 Feeding and Comfort During Flight